AdguardTeam/AdguardKnowledgeBase/05.android/06.solving-problems/09.background-work/docs.en.md

 Open device settings > *Battery* > *App launch* > then set your app to *Manage manually* and make sure everything is turned on.

+#### Huawei P20, Huawei P20 Lite, Huawei Mate 10:

+*Phone settings* > *Battery* > *App launch* and then set your app to “Manage manually” and make sure everything is turned on.
+Also for reliable background processes you may need to uninstall PowerGenie as described above.

 <a id="Meizu"></a>

  ## Meizu